 The Office provides vacation leave and statutory holidays similar to those provided to employees in the public service.
 Periodically, there is one more statutory holiday (Good Friday) in the period (i.e., 2016 and 2018).
+Periodically, there is one less statutory holiday (Good Friday) in the period (i.e., 2017 and 2019).

-2 Includes employees and contracted assistance.
+Includes employees and contracted assistance.

-During 2014, 2015, and 2016, some management and specialized training was deferred to meet audit deadlines.
-Beginning in 2015, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events.

-4 Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan.

-This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.
+- During 2015 and 2016, some management and specialized training was deferred to meet audit deadlines.
+Beginning in 2015, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events. - Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan. - The Office finalized its Strategic Plan including assigning working groups to begin research on key strategic initiatives. - This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.